awslabs/aws-customer-churn-pipeline/README.md

 ## The Automated Training Pipeline

 Both pipelines are designed to run as needed or scheduled, with the ability to automate the deployment of packaged code so that there is little effort and risk in deployment.
-This section and the next will explain how each pipeline works, brining you one step closer to a fully automated machine learning churn pipeline.
+This section and the next will explain how each pipeline works, bringing you one step closer to a fully automated machine learning churn pipeline.

 The training pipeline uses Amazon Lambdas with Amazon SageMaker to output a fully trained, validated and optimized churn model to Amazon S3 in seven steps.